Border-Walwa Football Netball Club: Border-Walwa FNC (1960-present) "Magpies"

 In 1960 the Border-Walwa Football Club was based in Walwa, Victoria, playing their home games from the Walwa Recreation Reserve.
 The club competed in the Upper Murray Football League from 1961.
 Border-Walwa has won 7 senior premierships & also were 11 time runners-up competing in 18 grand finals during that time.

 Combined the Walwa FC, the Border United FC, & the Border-Walwa FNC have won a total of 22 senior premierships, but the Border-Walwa FNC only has 7 senior premierships officially recognised by the Upper Murray Football Netball League.
 This is similar to how combined the Fitzroy FC, the Brisbane Bears, & the Brisbane Lions have won a total of 11 VFL/AFL premierships, but the Brisbane Lions only has 3 VFL/AFL premierships officially recognised by the Australian Football League.

 2000 and beyond

 On Saturday 23 May 2015, the Border-Walwa senior football team broke its 47-match losing streak after beating Corryong by 35 points at Corryong.
 As reported by The Border Mail that night:

-At the club's annual general meeting on Sunday the 9th of February (2020) the Border Mail reported that Border-Walwa Football Netball Club's had decide to enter recess for the 2020 season.
+At the club's annual general meeting on Sunday 9 February 2020 the Border Mail reported that Border-Walwa Football Netball Club's had decided to enter recess for the 2020 season.
 A number of factors were cited including population decline, but mainly the devastation of the Upper Murray from the 2019/2020 Australian Bushfires.
 They hope to re-join the league in 2021.

+The Border Walwa FNC facilities have now been transformed into the Walwa Community Centre to assist the small local community with social cohension and a meeting place for other groups.